Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 In supplement of the artistic commitment also space exists for experiencing the choir as community in the context of journeys abroad, rehearsing min arene and except-musical activities.

 With the year of the foundation 1858, Wiener Singakademie is one of the oldest concert choirs of Europe.
 Since the initialization of the Vienna Concert Hall in 1913 it has there its permanent appearing place.
-Renowned artists, such as Brahms (choir conductor 1863-64), Mahler, Strauss, Krauss, Georg Solti, Wilhelm Furtwängler, Roger Norrington, Claudio Abbado, Karl Böhm, John Eliot Gardiner, Lorin Maazel and Simon Rattle made music with the ensemble.
+Renowned artists, such as Johannes Brahms (choir conductor 1863-1864), G. Mahler, Strauss, Clemens Krauss, Georg Solti, Wilhelm Furtwängler, Roger Norrington, Claudio Abbado, Karl Böhm, John Eliot Gardiner, Lorin Maazel and Simon Rattle made music with the ensemble.
 In the passed season projects with Kent Nagano, Vladimir Fedosejew, Dennis Russell Davies and Adam Fischer took place.

 Source: Wiener Singakademie Website (March 2001), English translation by Aryeh Oron (July 2001)